 Many horse show facilities, such as HITS in Saugerties, NY, have added freestanding pavilions to their showgrounds, placing them adjacent to warm up rings and competition arenas for the comfort of spectators.
 In addition to providing shelter from the sun, the structures also protect the attendees from summer rain showers.
 There are many ways to elevate your event show season with outdoor structures.

 Historically, the classic pavilion structure was attached to a main building and was much used by royalty in the architectural design of palaces and mansions, such as the Chinese pavilions in the Forbidden City.
 Often pavilions were added to each end of a mansion to provide additional ornament to the building as seen in 18th Century British houses such as Houghton Hall.
 Pavilions were also designed as freestanding structures and were almost always used as places of pleasure for activities such as banquet dining and musical entertainment (hence the bandstands that we see today).

 Pavilions come in all shapes, sizes, heights and designs, and their presence can add significant value both for aesthetic appeal and focal point in the outside setting.
 Their open sides offer a 360 degree view for the occupants, allow summer breezes to cool the shaded interior, and lessen the expenses of the building overall compared to a four sided structure.
-Additionally a pavilion shade structure can accommodate groups of all sizes, from small to large without the fixed boundaries of walls to preclude the gathering.
+Additionally a pavilion can accommodate groups of all sizes, from small to large without the fixed boundaries of walls to preclude the gathering.

 Elegant archways, decorative skirts and trim, and lined tongue and groove ceilings all add to the aesthetic appeal of a pavilion.
 Consider incorporating a water and electric supply to capitalize on the many useful activities the pavilion can provide.